Rebels kill scores in Somali capital blast

-MOGADISHU Somalia's al Qaeda-linked rebels struck at the heart of the capital on Tuesday, killing scores of people with a truck bomb in the group's most deadly attack in the country since launching an insurgency in 2007.
+MOGADISHU Somalia's al Qaeda-linked rebels struck at the heart of the capital Mogadishu on Tuesday, killing at least 65 people with a truck bomb in the group's most deadly single attack since launching an insurgency in 2007.

-Mogadishu's ambulance coordinator Ali Muse said at least 70 people had been killed by the blast.
-The African Union force in Somalia (AMISOM) said the attack had claimed "scores of lives."

-The AU force said a truck laden with drums of fuel rammed a checkpoint outside a compound housing government ministries in the K4 (Kilometre 4) area of Mogadishu, where students had gathered to register for scholarships offered by Turkey.
+Witnesses said a truck exploded at the gate of a compound housing government ministries in the K4 (Kilometre 4) area of Mogadishu, where students and parents had gathered to await the results of scholarship exams.

-The al Shabaab insurgents who carried out the attack later warned Somalis to stay away from government buildings and military bases.
-"More serious blasts are coming," spokesman Sheikh Ali Mohamud Rage told reporters.

-The twisted axle from the exploded truck lay on blackened soil.
-A body draped with a red shawl lay nearby.
-People used corrugated iron, rugs and white sheeting to carry corpses away from the devastation at a normally bustling junction.
+"We have carried 65 dead bodies and 50 injured people," ambulance coordinator Ali Muse told Reuters.
+"Some are still lying there.
+Most of the people have burns."

-Ambulances rushed to and fro past twisted, charred trees and a burnt out car.
-Hundreds of parents stood weeping outside the Madina Hospital in Mogadishu after being denied access for security reasons and nurses said they were overwhelmed.
+Hundreds of parents stood weeping outside the Madina Hospital in Mogadishu after being denied access for security reasons.
+Reporters were also turned away and nurses said they were overwhelmed with casualties.

-"I was among the first people to arrive here moments after the explosion.
-I looked around and reassured those who were still alive," said witness Halma Abdi.

-Britain slammed the blast as "callous" while France said it was a "vile terrorist attack" and reasserted its support for the country's U.N.-backed transitional government.

-"AMISOM still considers al Shabaab as a terrible group and will work with other partners to stop their horrible attacks on civilians," the AU force spokesman Paddy Ankunda said.

-The blast flattened kiosks near the compound and a charred body lay near a blazing car.
-Debris from the explosion landed hundreds of metres away.
+The blast destroyed kiosks near the compound and burned the facades of government buildings.
+Debris from the explosion landed hundreds of meters away.

-Scores of people with burns walked to a nearby hospital and police were trying to evacuate more students trapped inside the damaged buildings.
-Doctors said they were shocked by the number of casualties, in a city that has endured years of violence.
+Scores of people with burns were seen walking to a nearby hospital and police were trying to evacuate more students trapped inside the damaged buildings.

-The International Committee of the Red Cross said more than 90 people, including five women and nine children, had been admitted to the Madina Hospital, many with burns and fractures.
+Muse said it looked as though the truck had been packed with petrol and explosives.
+He said students, soldiers and civilians were among the dead.

+"Al Shabaab carried out that attack," a spokesman for the insurgents told Reuters.
+"Our target was the ministries."

-Some analysts said they were worried the blast might prompt international agencies helping famine victims in Somalia to pull out, leaving operations in the hands of local organisations prone to corruption or theft by militias.
+Some analysts said they were worried the attack might prompt some international agencies helping famine victims in Somalia to pull out, leaving operations in the hands of local organizations prone to corruption or theft by militias.

 SUICIDE BOMBERS